SevanSSP/avm/README.md

 All versions

-Only default application versions.

 ```bash
 avm-list --all-versions
 ```

 Toggle logger level so that debug-level info is piped to console.

-Only default application versions

 ```bash
 avm-list --all-versions --logging-level debug